filecoffee/proxy/README.md

 * A server with Docker and Docker compose

 # Setup
-Since it's still in development, the easiest way to set it up is to run the following commands:
+### 🐳 Deploy it to port 80 with NGINX
+To just run the instance, simply do `docker-compose up` in the root of this project after cloning it.
+If you want to deploy it you can simply run `docker-compose up -d` and it will deploy in the background.

+### 🛠 Manual setup (not all features)
 1. Go to the `src` folder
 2. `go mod download` to collect all the dependencies
 3. `go run main.go`
 4. It's running

-**Currently not functioning** To just run the instance, simply do `docker-compose up` in the root of this project after cloning it.
-If you want to deploy it you can simply run `docker-compose up -d` and it will deploy in the background.

 # ShareX
 It's really easy to use the proxy instance with ShareX, simply edit the `sharex-config.sxcu` file in the root of the project.